wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'Cloud roads lead to the hovering',
     'Sky-Ships are docked at the',
     'Dancing winds have cleared the sky above the',
+    'A tower made of clouds has been built by the',
   ];

  gen_data['airhazard'] = [